 David G. Stroebel is the author of the non-fiction book available from Barnes & Noble Booksellers titled: The Cannon King's Daughter: Banished from a Dynasty, the True, Untold Story of Engelbertha Krupp.
-The Ocean Township, New Jersey man discovers an unrecorded banishment from within Germany's Krupp steel dynasty through startling revelations, photographs and documents passed down through five generations of his family that his great-grandmother was banished and disinherited from the Krupp 400-year-old steel and munitions dynasty of Essen, Germany-the same steel and munitions firm whose artillery defeated Napoleon III's French Army in the Franco-Prussian War and whose steel and armaments were used against the allied powers in two world wars.
+The Ocean Township, New Jersey, man discloses a banishment from within Germany's Krupp steel dynasty through startling revelations, photographs and documents passed down through five generations of his family that his great-grandmother was banished and disinherited from the Krupp 400-year-old steel and munitions dynasty of Essen, Germany.
+It is the same steel and munitions firm whose artillery defeated Napoleon III's French Army in the Franco-Prussian War and whose steel and armaments were used against the allied powers in two world wars.
 The author reveals that his great-grandmother was Engelbertha Krupp, the Krupp at the center of the banishment.
-She is the banished and disinherited daughter of Alfred and Bertha (Eichhoff) Krupp from the firm known today as ThyssenKrupp AG.
+She is the daughter of Alfred and Bertha (Eichhoff) Krupp from the firm known today as ThyssenKrupp AG.

 Stroebel's research has yielded three published instances when Krupp children were threatened with disinheritance.
 He hit a brick wall when he failed to locate a baptismal record for his great-grandmother at the Krupp family church in Essen.
 Given the strength and amount of the evidence he has collected, and the published disinheritance threats in the Krupp family, he came to the logical conclusion that what he was looking at was a banishment.